Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: The form factors and the differential distributions

 \subsection{Modelling the form factors}

-The form factors $F_{A1,A2}(q'^2,q^2)$ are obtained from the form factors $f_{1A,2A,3A}$, using for the latter the $q^2$-dispersion representation with one subtraction at $q^2=0$, Eqs.~ (\ref{f1A}), (\ref{f2A}), and (\ref{f3A}).
-Similarly, for the for factor $F_V(q'^2,q^2)$ a single-subtracted dispersion representation in $q^2$ is used.
-The subtraction procedure allows us to incorporate the constraints imposed by gauge invariance and the known properties of the form factors at $q^2=0$ (i.e., corresponding to the real photon in the final state).
+The form factors $F_{1A,2A}(q'^2,q^2)$ are obtained from the form factors $f_{1A,2A,3A}$, using for the latter the $q^2$-dispersion representation with one subtraction at $q^2=0$, Eqs.~ (\ref{f1A}), (\ref{f2A}), and (\ref{f3A}).
+The subtraction procedure allows us to incorporate the constraints imposed by gauge invariance.